marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * Springer International Journal of Information Security
     * Springer Journal of Computer Virology and Hacking Techniques (JCVHT)
     * Springer Journal of Intelligent Information Systems (JIIS)
+    * Springer Journal of Network and Systems Management
     * Springer Knowledge and Information Systems
     * Springer Scientific Reports
     * Springer The Journal of SuperComputing